DFHack/dfhack/docs/dev/Lua API.rst

 allowing the player to drag the map with the mouse.
 ZScreen subclasses can set attributes that control whether the game is paused when the ZScreen is shown and whether the game is forced to continue being paused while the ZScreen is shown.
-If pausing is forced, child ``Window`` widgets will show a force-pause icon to indicate which tool is forcing the pausing.
+If pausing is forced, child ``Window`` widgets will show a force-pause indicator to show which tool is forcing the pausing.

 ZScreen provides the following functions: